Catherine Deneuve

 Catherine Deneuve and Roger Vadim

-Soon after, she became the official wife of London photographer David Bailey, with whom she lived for just over a year.
-With her characteristic humor, the actress once stated that the best thing that happened to her in this marriage was the opportunity to learn English.
+Soon after, she married London photographer David Bailey, though they only lived together for just over a year.
+With typical wit, the actress once said the best thing about that marriage was getting to learn English.

 Catherine Deneuve's husband David Bailey